seanpm2001/Raspberry-Pi-Network-Setup/Learn-Pi/2023/05_May/18/README.md

 ##### 2023 May 18th

 I did not use my Raspberry Pi yet again today, but I did update the Raspberry Pi blog for a 79th consecutive day, despite there being nothing to write about.
 I am reconsidering the update schedule for the separate Raspberry Pi blog repository, I am considering only updating it once per month.
 The daily blog will still be updated daily, it just won't be copied over to the [:octocat: `other repository`](https://github.com/seanpm2001/RaspberryPi-Blog/).

+I had to update the blog file twice today, as I originally forgot to update the header.

 ##### 2023 May 19th